Arun Jaitley hits out at opposition, says 'kleptocrat's club' wants to capture power

 In a Facebook post titled 'The Kleptocrat's Club', Jaitley said the West Bengal chit fund fraud was unearthed in 2012-13.

-ALSO READ | Mamata vs Centre: Top court to people's court
+ALSO READ: Mamata vs Centre: Top court to people's court

 Its investigations were handed over to the CBI by the Supreme Court.